MuhammadJamshaidGhaffar/kookree-software-ml/README.md

 python streaming_simulator/run_streaming.py     --source 0     --fps 15     --bootstrap localhost:9092     --grpc localhost:50051     --window 30
 ```

+It will open your webcam and start streaming frames to redpanda.
 After 30 s you’ll see an FPS / latency summary in the terminal and in `logs/`.

 ---